Gausman hit softly but often, comeback bid falls short in Orioles' 5-4 loss to Phillies

 Kevin Gausman has navigated this season, mostly successfully, believing that singles won't truly hurt him.
 A hit here and a hit there, with some effective pitch-making to follow, can still lead to a good day on the mound.

 Those fortunes finally turned Thursday night at Camden Yards when the Orioles lost, 5-4, in their makeup game against the Philadelphia Phillies, dropping them to a league-worst 26-68 with three games remaining before the All-Star break, as Gausman allowed five runs on a career-high 12 hits.
-Hardly any were of the solid variety.
+Hardly any were hit solidly.

 “It’s been a long time since I’ve seen that many poorly-hit balls fall for hits,” Showalter said.
 “Just snake-bit tonight.
 He couldn’t catch a break.
 I’ve got no fault with the way Kevin pitched tonight.
 He deserved a lot better fate.”